ManuelePasini/slides-markdown/slides/dolap_2024_slides.md

 ::: {.column width="50%"}

 ::: {.fragment}
-The **taxonomy of tags** that characterize such services
+The **taxonomy of tags** that characterize such services:

-- *Bottom-up* feeding: built out of the experience of the CSP and/or automatically extracted using NLP algorithms
+- *Bottom-up* feeding: built out of the experience of the CSP and/or automatically extracted using NLP algorithms;
-- *Top-down*  feeding: from the literature (e.g., Vs of big data)
+- *Top-down*  feeding: from the literature (e.g., Vs of big data).

 <div style="font-size: 0.6em">
 |L1|L2|L3|